-Edward Mauff, Private, Co.
-A, 72nd Illinois Infantry
+Private Edward Mauff, Co.
+A, 72nd Illinois Infantry, USA

-- The United States Federal Census taken on June 18th in West Creek, Lake County, Indiana shows Edward, a master shoe maker, and Amelia living with their 8 month old son Charles.
+- June 18: The U.S. Federal Census taken in West Creek, Lake County, IN showed Edward, a master shoe maker, and Amelia living with their 8 month old son Charles.
 Living in the household are other Mauff family members, perhaps siblings of Edward.

-- August 21: Edward mustered into Company A, 72 Illinois.
+- August 21: Edward mustered into Company A, 72 IL Infantry.

-- August 7: Mustered out of the United States Army.
+- August 7: Mustered out of the U.S. Army.

-- Chicago, Illinois City Directory lists “Mauff E. boot and shoemaker”
+- Chicago, Illinois City Directory listed “Mauff E. boot and shoemaker.”

-- The United States Federal Census taken on July 1st in Chicago, Cook County, Illinois shows E. T., a shoe dealer, and Rosie living with their children: Charles, age 10, Josie, 2, Robert, 5 months.
+- July 1: The U.S. Federal Census taken in Chicago, Cook County, Illinois showed E. T., a shoe dealer, and Rosie living with their children: Charles, age 10, Josie, 2, Robert, 5 months.
 Also living with the family is a 14 year old girl named Alice Ramstein, possibly Rosalia’s sister.

 - Chicago City Business Directory lists E.T.
 Mauff as having a business at 259 Clark St.

-- Denver, Colorado City Directory lists “Mauff, Edward T.” as being a boot and shoemaker.
+- Denver, Colorado City Directory listed “Mauff, Edward T.” as being a boot and shoemaker.

-- The United States Federal Census taken on taken on June 7th in Denver, Arapahoe County, Colorado shows Edward, a shoemaker, and Rosalie living with their children: Charles, age 20, Josephine, 11, Albert, 9, Augusta, 9 and Gertrude, 2.
+- June 7: The U.S. Federal Census taken on taken in Denver, Arapahoe County, Colorado showed Edward, a shoemaker, and Rosalie living with their children: Charles, age 20, Josephine, 11, Albert, 9, Augusta, 9 and Gertrude, 2.

 - July 11: Article in the Indianapolis News.

-- The Colorado State Census taken on June 1st in Pueblo County, Colorado at the Insane Asylum shows inmate Ed Mauff, a shoemaker.
-He is listed as being “insane” on the census.
+- June 1: The Colorado State Census taken in Pueblo County, CO at the Insane Asylum showed inmate Ed Mauff, a shoemaker.
+He was listed as being “insane” on the census.

-- The United States Federal Census taken on June 8th in Denver, Arapahoe County, Colorado shows a widowed, Rosalie, a florist, living on her own.
+- June 8: The U.S. Federal Census taken in Denver, Arapahoe County, CO showed a widowed, Rosalie, a florist, living on her own.
 She states she was married for 51 years.

-- May 27: Rosalie Mauff applies for a widows’ pension in California.
+- May 27: Rosalie Mauff applied for a widows’ pension in California.